singnet/dev-portal/tutorials/publish/index.md

     -ti snet_publish_service bash
 ```

-From this point on we follow the tutorial in the Docker container's prompt.
+This will put you into a shell within the docker container.
+The rest of the tutorial assumes you are workings from the Docker container's prompt.

+You can `ctrl-d` to exit, this will stop the container.
+If you wish to enter the container again, just use `docker start snet_publish_service` and
+you can continue from where you left off.

 ## Step 3.
 Setup `SNET CLI` and create your identity